nikravesh/JoinInLinq/README.md

 # How To Run

-This is a very sample console project, clone project and run by two way :
+This is a very simple console project, clone the project, and run in two way :
-Open the project in Visual studio and press F5 or with .Net cli, open CMD and go to project folder and execute this command 'dotnet run' and press enter
+Open the project in Visual Studio and press F5 or with .Net cli, open CMD go to the project folder, execute this command 'dotnet run' and press enter